axelchalon/axelchalon.github.io/0-book-review/_posts/2025-04-26-clear-thinking-shane-parrish-summary.md

 - "Diversification is protection against ignorance.
 It makes little sense if you know what you are doing."
 ^
 # Excellence
-- **Remarkable people don't have special tricks, they just understand the fundamentals more deeply.**
+- **To be excellent, understand  the fundamentals deeply.** Excellent people don't have "special tricks", they just understand the fundamentals at a deeper level than most.
 - **Exceptional people analyze and learn from their mistakes more than regular people.** Mistakes are opportunities; LEARN FROM THEM. ["Never let a good crisis go to waste."]({% link 0-book-review/_posts/2024-05-09-money-unauthorized-biography-felix-martin-summary.md %}#^crisis-waste) (× [Improvise]({% link 0-book-review/_posts/2022-12-15-improvise-max-dickins-summary.md %}#^failure): failures are only valuable if you learn from them).
 You can't learn if you ignore your mistakes.
 - **Surround yourself with people "who are already there"** — people with your desired behaviour. ([To The Actor]({% link 0-book-review/_posts/2025-03-18-michael-chekhov-to-the-actor-summary.md %}) (environment); [Creative Being]({% link 0-book-review/_posts/2025-03-22-creative-act-way-being-rick-rubin-summary.md %}#^artistic-community) (artistic community, upward spiral))
 - Ask mentors how to think about the problem; not for solutions.
 "How can I come to the right decision?" (vs "What's the best decision?")
 "How can I tell what kind of X this is?" (vs "What kind of X is this?") (teach how to fish; × [charity vs mutual aid]({% link 0-book-review/_posts/2023-12-24-a-paradise-built-in-hell-summary.md %}#^charity-vs-mutual-aid))